Slammy Award: 2014 Slammy Awards

 This event took place on December 8, 2014, from the Bon Secours Wellness Arena in Greenville, South Carolina.
 It was hosted by Seth Green.
 The awards were presented on Raw, its pre-show and on WWE's website.
 Votes were cast through WWE's website for the pre-show and website awards, while the main categories were voted through the WWE App during the live broadcast.

 Winners are listed first, highlighted in boldface.

 2015 Slammy Awards

 This event took place on December 21, 2015, from the Target Center in Minneapolis, Minnesota.
 Awards were presented on Raw, its pre-show, and WWE's website.
 Votes were cast for certain categories through Twitter, Instagram and Facebook, with voting for additional categories occurring on the WWE App during the live show.

 Winners are listed first, highlighted in boldface.

 2020 Slammy Awards

 This event took place on December 23, 2020, and aired through WWE’s digital and social media platforms.

 Winners are listed first, highlighted in boldface.

+2024 Slammy Awards

+On March 22, 2024, it was announced that the Slammys were returning and the winners would be entirely determined by fans' votes.
+The voting ran March 22nd till the 27th with the winners being announced on April 7th from WWE World in a ceremony hosted by Cathy Kelley and Big E.

+Winners are listed first, highlighted in boldface.

+2025 Slammy Awards

+On March 21, 2025, it was announced that the Slammys were returning and the winners would entirely be determined by fans' votes.
+The voting ran from March 21st with the winners being announced on April 20th from WWE World in a ceremony hosted by Cathy Kelley and Big E.

+Winners are listed first, highlighted in boldface.